 - Pain or bleeding when you touch the gums or mouth

-If your dog is showing any of these signs of dental disease please book an appointment to see one of our veterinarians.
-Early assessment and action can save your pet’s teeth!
+If your dog is showing any of the above signs, please book an appointment with us.
+Early assessment and action can save your dogs’ teeth!

 How can I prevent dental disease?